adolsalamanca/vending-machine/README.md

 The proposed solution uses original kata specifications in terms of products (Water,Juice and Soda) and also regarding accepted coins (0.05, 0.10, 0.25 and 1) but it is prepared to easily add new items or more coin types in initializeMachine function.
 Most of the problem has been developed using TDD, making red, green, refactor cycles.
+For the shake of simplicity, the Service action has been developed using a default amount of Items and Coins to be added every time the operation is applied.

 ## Tests